Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 • out = a list of length 3 with the following elements (with the names indicated below):

-• fittedparams = a vector of length 3 representing the fitted parameters (intercept, slope, sd of residual error) from the linear regression model (coefficients obtained from running the ‘lm’ function)
+• fitted_parms = a vector of length 3 representing the fitted parameters (intercept, slope, sd of residual error) from the linear regression model (coefficients obtained from running the ‘lm’ function)

-• inside = a logical (TRUE/FALSE) representing whether or not the 90% confidence interval around the slope parameter (estimated from the data using the ‘lm’ function) contains the “true” parameter value.
+• slope_in = a logical (TRUE/FALSE) representing whether or not the 90% confidence interval around the slope parameter (regression coefficient, b) (estimated from the simulated data using the ‘lm()’ function) contains the true coefficient.

 Include your function in your submitted r script!